17 Best things to do in Matakana, Auckland | Your guide from a local

 Whether you’re an art enthusiast or just looking for a fun day out, Sculptureum is sure to impress.

 Sculptureum is open 7 days a week, 10am – 4pm.
-It is recommended you allow two hours for your walk.
+It is recommended you allow two hours for your walk so bring those comfy walking shoes with you!

 8. Ascension Wine Estate